BharathKumar-c/TaskMate/README.md

 # TaskMate

-### Backend

-TaskMate is a full-stack task management application with authentication, built using **Node.js, Express, and MongoDB**.
-This is the backend repository that provides authentication and task management APIs.
+TaskMate is a full-stack task management application with authentication, built using **React Native (Expo), Node.js, Express, and MongoDB**.

 ## Features